2020PB/police-brutality/reports/Oregon.md

 * https://twitter.com/MikeAdamsUT/status/1282530270860636161

-### Police slap phone out of protestor's hand | July 12th
+### Police slap phone out of protester's hand | July 12th

-Footage shows a protestor with their phone raised, attempting to film an officer.
-The officer shines at light at the phone and at the protestor, then slaps the phone out of the protestor's hand.
-The phone lands behind police, where the protestor is unable to retrieve it.
+Footage shows a protester with their phone raised, attempting to film an officer.
+The officer shines at light at the phone and at the protester, then slaps the phone out of the protester's hand.
+The phone lands behind police, where the protester is unable to retrieve it.

 tags: protester, abuse-of-power, property-destruction